Wichita Massacre: Crime spree

 On December 14, the brothers broke into a house at 12727 East Birchwood Drive in Wichita.
-Inside the property, which they had chosen at random, were Brad Heyka, Heather Muller, Aaron Sander, Jason Befort, and his girlfriend, a young woman identified as "Holly G.".
-Befort was a local high school teacher; Heyka was a director of finance with a local financial services company; Muller was a local preschool teacher; Sander a former financial analyst who had been studying to become a priest; Holly G. was a teacher.
+Inside the property, which they had chosen at random, were Brad Heyka, Heather Muller, Aaron Sander, Jason Befort, and his girlfriend, a young woman identified as "Holly G." Heyka was a director of finance with a local financial services company; Muller was a local preschool teacher; Sander a former financial analyst who had been studying to become a priest; Befort was a local high school teacher; and Holly G. was a teacher.

-First, the Carrs searched the house for valuables.
+The Carrs searched the house for valuables.
 Befort had intended to propose to Holly, and she found this out when the Carrs discovered an engagement ring hidden in a popcorn box.
-After burgling the house, the Carrs forced their victims to strip naked and bound them.
+After burgling the house, the Carrs forced their victims to strip naked, and bound them.
 The brothers then repeatedly raped the two women and forced the men to engage in sexual acts with the women and the women with each other.

 After taking the victims in Befort's truck to ATMs to empty their bank accounts, they drove them to the closed Stryker Soccer Complex on the outskirts of Wichita, where they shot all five execution-style in the back of their heads.
 The Carrs then drove Befort's truck over their bodies and left them for dead.
-Holly G. survived because her plastic barrette deflected the bullet to the side of her head.
+Holly G. survived because her plastic barrette deflected the bullet to the side of her head, while the other four were killed instantly.
 She walked naked for more than a mile in freezing weather to seek first aid and shelter at a house.
 Before getting medical treatment, she reported the incident and descriptions of her attackers to the couple who took her in before the police arrived.
+She contracted a sexually transmitted infection from one of the perpetrators.

-After the killings, the Carrs returned to the house to ransack it for more valuables; while there, they used a golf club to beat Holly's pet dog, Nikki, to death.
+After the killings, the Carrs returned to the house to ransack it for more valuables.
+While there, they used a golf club to beat Holly's pet dog, Nikki, to death.

-Capture, arrest and conviction
+Capture, arrest, and conviction

-Police captured both Carr brothers the next day.
+Police captured the Carr brothers the next day.
 Both Schreiber and the dying Walenta identified Reginald.
-The District Attorney said that they believed their motive was robbery based on evidence.
+The District Attorney said that they believed the motive was robbery.
+With the help of Holly's testimony at the trial, the brothers were convicted on nearly all 113 counts against them, including kidnapping, robbery, rape, four counts of capital murder, and one count of first-degree murder.

-With the help of Holly's testimony at the trial, both brothers were convicted of nearly all 113 counts against them, including kidnapping, robbery, rape, four counts of capital murder, and one count of first-degree murder.
-Reginald Carr was convicted of 50 counts and Jonathan Carr of 43.
-They were each sentenced to death for the capital murders and life in prison, with decades to serve before being eligible for parole.
-Their cases were appealed.
+Reginald Carr was convicted on 50 counts and Jonathan Carr on 43.
+They were sentenced to death for the capital murders, plus life in prison, with a minimum of decades before being eligible for parole.
+Their cases were later appealed.

+They are currently being held at the El Dorado Correctional Facility, where they have been held since November 2002.
+As of 2014, Reginald has 11 disciplinary violations and Jonathan has 23 disciplinary violations.